 Summit Six is a main lift at Alpine Meadows as it provides access to most of the terrain here.
 Of particular intensity is Keyhole:

 “Standing at the top of this sharp, 55-degree drop is pretty exhilarating.
 The snow here is usually amazing even when the rest of the resort isn’t ideal.
 It’s usually soft and chalky since it’s located in a colder, drier, north-facing part of the resort.”

 Top Elevation: 7,011 ft

 The Glacier Express is the second to make it onto this list from Whistler Blackcomb.
-The highest chair on Blackcomb Mountain, it accesses extensive terrain options, over thousands of acres.
-Traverse over to the Couloir Extreme or boot pack up Spanky’s Ladder to get into four massive wide-open bowls, filled with chutes, cliffs and all sorts of interesting terrain.
+The highest chair on Blackcomb Mountain, it accesses extensive terrain options over thousands of acres.
+Traverse over to the Couloir Extreme or boot pack up Spanky’s Ladder to get into four massive wide-open bowls filled with chutes, cliffs, and all sorts of exciting terrain.